NickelFace/OTUS-Network-Architect/9.Project work/Project.md

 </code></pre>
 </details>

-Чтобы не загромождать проект лишними выводами, вставлю далее картинку с указанием построенного пути:
+In order not to clutter the project with unnecessary conclusions, I will insert a picture below indicating the constructed path:

 ![Scheme2](./img/Scheme2.png)

-Multicast на данный момент считается уже устаревшим решением, поэтому главной задачей данного проекта перевести сеть на EVPN

-## Предоставить план перехода на EVPN.

-- Номера автономных систем останется прежним.
-- Номера vni тоже.
+Multicast is currently considered an outdated solution, so the main task of this project is to transfer the network to EVPN

+## Provide a plan for migrating to EVPN.

+- The numbers of autonomous systems will remain the same.
+- VNI numbers too.
-- Поднимается соседство по ospf
+- Raises neighborhood by ospf
-- На этом этапе будут подниматься тестовые неиспользуемые резервные **vlan** и **vni**
-  Например: vlan 1200 - 1205 vni 10020 - 10025
+- At this stage, test unused backup **vlan** and **vni** will be raised For example: vlan 1200 - 1205 vni 10020 - 10025
-  Готовим нужные template для соседей BGP
+   Preparing the necessary templates for BGP neighbors
-- Будут убираться все соединения ipv4 unicast и заменяться на l2 evpn.
+- All ipv4 unicast connections will be removed and replaced with l2 evpn.
-- В интерфейсах nve1 будет явно указываться распространение меток vni через BGP.
+- nve1 interfaces will explicitly specify vni label propagation over BGP.
-- Для построения пиринга, будем явноуказывать указывать route-target в evpn.
-- Для более плавного перехода, потребуется заранее подготовить конфигурацию.
-- Проводим тестовое испытание , в течении часа ожидаем.
-- На всех устройствах будет отключаться фича отвечающая за pim.
+- To build peering, we will explicitly specify the route-target in evpn.
+- For a smoother transition, you will need to prepare the configuration in advance.
+- We are conducting a test test, we expect it within an hour.
+- The feature responsible for pim will be disabled on all devices.

-## Настройка схемы сети для VxLAN Multipod.
+## Configuring the network diagram for VxLAN Multipod.

 ![Scheme](./img/Scheme3.png)